- What is "Flow Metrics?"(play video)

 - How do I subscribe to a plan? (play video)

-- In order to select a subscription type you need to first create an account, via our registration page.
-After you have created and activated your account, visit the plans and pricing page.
+- Visit the plans and pricing page.
 Plans are available in US Dollars, Euros, and British Pounds.

 - What are your payment options?

-- We support payment by credit card and PayPal for our recurring monthly, quarterly, and annual subscription plans.
+- We support payment by Credit Card, Debit Card, and PayPal for our recurring monthly, quarterly, and annual subscription plans.

 - How do I change my Credit Card details?